Matthew 14:12-21

 Not just in our stomachs, and in our churches,

-Jesus is talking about the economy, the government,
+Jesus is talking about the

 the world, and our hearts.